libxse/commonlibob64/README.md

 ```

 > ***Note:*** *This will generate a `vsxmakeXXXX/` directory in the **project's root directory** using the latest version of Visual Studio installed on the system.*

+## Notes

+CommonLibOB64 is intended to replace OBSE64 as a static dependency.
+However, the runtime component of OBSE64 is still required.